 Contact The Dawn Drug Rehabilitation Centre Thailand

 Does someone you care about display some of these characteristics of addiction?
 If so, it is advisable to get an assessment to determine if they are at risk.
 Contact The Dawn today to receive a no-obligation assessment to find out how we can help.
-You can also call us on one of our toll-free numbers.
+You can also call us on one of our numbers.